littlehacker26/Residual_Memory_Transformer/README.md

   --generated_len     ## required length control
   ```

   P.S.
 The process will output the genenrated text, which is saved with the csv format.
+When adding length control constraints, please remember to remove all characters after '. ', since we use '.' as the end flag for the sentence length control.